merenlab/merenlab.org/data/micr-obs-future/index.md

 python3 filterMetagenomesTxt.py
 ```

-Now only select the columns we want to bring into anvi'o
+We then selected only the columns we wanted to bring into anvi'o

 ```bash
 nano prepAnvioMetadata.py